gradle/gradle/design-docs/dependency-resolution-reporting.md

 1. shows decent message if typo in parameter name
 1. the command line parameter takes precedence over the build script configuration
 1. configures multiple tasks if parameters match multiple tasks
+1. deals with the scenario when value of the parameter matches some existing task name
+1. multiple different tasks configured at single command line
+1. deals when there are other tasks scheduled

 ### Implementation approach